 Hotfix Flatback Rhinestones

-In our previous post, we mentioned hotfix flatback rhinestones.
+In our previous post “What is a rhinestone?
+What are different types of rhinestones?”, we mentioned hotfix flatback rhinestones.
 Hotfix rhinestones come with glue already adhered to the back.
 When the adhesive in the back of the stones is activated by heat (for example, from an iron) they can be applied and stuck to the material of your choice.

 Sew-on Flat back Rhinestones